-NEW-CRANE LAKE including Vermilion Gorge and Echo River from mouth upstream to County Highway 424 bridge (St. Louis County) Walleye (regulation modified): all from 18-26" must be immediately released.
+CRANE LAKE including Vermilion Gorge and Echo River from mouth upstream to County Highway 424 bridge (St. Louis County) Walleye: all from 18-26" must be immediately released.
 One over 26" allowed in possession.
-Sauger/walleye: possession limit six combined, only four may be walleye.
+Walleye and sauger: possession limit six combined, only four may be walleye.